Using VS Code on ARC Clusters

 5.3 Connect VS Code to the compute node

-Select the compute node name directly (e.g.,
+Type or select the compute node name (for example,

 tc006).When prompted, choose Linux as the remote platform.